devgateway/www.developmentgateway.org/_posts/2011-01-30-aid-information-management-in-the-democratic-republic-of-the-congo.md

 created: 1296408904
 old_path: news/aid-information-management-democratic-republic-congo
 title: Aid information management in the Democratic Republic of the Congo
-lede: The government of the Democratic Republic of the Congo (DRC) produced a short video describing its experiences using Development Gateway’s Aid Management Platform (AMP) (video in French, with English subtitles).AMP is a web-based software that builds capacity for aid information management, enabling host countries to more
+excerpt: The government of the Democratic Republic of the Congo (DRC) produced a short video describing its experiences using Development Gateway’s Aid Management Platform (AMP) (video in French, with English subtitles).AMP is a web-based software that builds capacity for aid information management, enabling host countries to more